code0monkey1/learn-typescript-fullstackopen/README.md

         }

      ```
-1. Setting proper `ES-Lint` and `.tsconfig` settings to not allow `explicit any` .
+2. Setting proper `ES-Lint`  settings to not allow `explicit any` .

       >When you extract the `body` property from the request in an express app, the compiler does not complain to type checking the values in the body , as `express explicitly gives` the values an `any property`.
      >
       >This is not caught by the `.tsconfig` settings, as till now , `we've only disallowed implicit any` .
 Using values typed explicitly as any from the express body is a problem , as you're not sure what types they actually are of , and then passing them through the functions could create issues if the values are not of the expected type.
       >
-      >To avoid this problem , we need define proper rules in   `.eslintrc` an `.tsconfig` to `disallow the use of explicit any`, and `only use values that are verified` to belong to a specific type, using type guards.
+      >To avoid this problem , we need define proper rules in   `.eslintrc`  to `disallow the use of explicit any`, and `only use values that are verified` to belong to a specific type, using type guards.

+    ---

+      _`typescript-eslint` enables ESLint to run on TypeScript code_

+      ---

      1. Install the following :

          `npm install --save-dev eslint @typescript-eslint/eslint-plugin @typescript-eslint/parser`

      <!-- 1.
 Configure ESlint to disallow explicit any.
 Write the following rules to .eslintrc : ( we will later replace this with the recommended `@typescript-eslint` settings)